dlfi/recipe-page-main/README.md

 ### Useful resources

-- [Rresource 1](https://www.w3schools.com/html/html5_syntax.asp) - This helped me with html and css basics.
+- [HTML Resource website](https://www.w3schools.com/html/html5_syntax.asp) - This helped me with html and css basics.
 I really liked this website and will use it going forward.

 ## Author